JakubSarnik/geyser/README.md

 systems.
 Its goal is to be a testbed for various model checking algorithms, mainly property directed reachability (PDR), complementary approximate reachability (CAR), and variants of thereof.
-The code is part of my master's thesis at the Faculty of Informatics, Masaryk University.
+The code is part of my master's thesis at the Faculty of Informatics, Masaryk University, whose topic was to compare PDR with CAR.

-The model checker works with input models given in the format Aiger 1.9 (https://fmv.jku.at/aiger/) with several restrictions.
-Justice properties and fairness constraints are not and will not be supported.
-Invariance constraints and multiple outputs are as of now also unsupported.
+The model checker works with input models given in the format Aiger 1.9 (https://fmv.jku.at/aiger/) with several restrictions: justice properties, fairness constraints, invariance constraints and multiple outputs are not supported.
 The output is similarly reported according to the counterexample syntax of Aiger 1.9.

 ## Compilation and usage